JQuery: Functions

 jQuery provides two kinds of functions, static utility functions and jQuery object methods.
 Each has its own usage style.

 Both are accessed through jQuery's main identifier: jQuery.
 This identifier has an alias named $.
 All functions can be accessed through either of these two names.

 jQuery methods

 The jQuery function is a factory for creating a jQuery object that represents one or more DOM nodes. jQuery objects have methods to manipulate these nodes.
 These methods (sometimes called commands), are chainable as each method also returns a jQuery object.

 Access to and manipulation of multiple DOM nodes in jQuery typically begins with calling the $ function with a CSS selector string.
-This returns a jQuery object referencing all the matching elements in the HTML page. $("div.test"), for example, returns a jQuery object with all the div elements of class test.
+This returns a jQuery object referencing all the matching elements in the HTML page. $("div.test"), for example, returns a jQuery object with all the div elements that have the class test.
 This node set can be manipulated by calling methods on the returned jQuery object.